 He received his Ph.D. in Computer Science from MIT under Professor Michel X. Goemans in 1993.
 After a postdoc at Cornell under Professor Éva Tardos, he was a Research Staff Member for IBM Research at the T.J.
 Watson Research Center in Yorktown Heights, New York.
 From 2000 to 2003, he was the Senior Manager of the Computer Science Principles and Methodologies group at IBM's Almaden Research Center in San Jose, California.
 He moved to Cornell University in 2004.

 His research focuses on finding efficient algorithms for hard discrete optimization problems, with a focus on approximation algorithms for problems in network design, facility location, and scheduling.
 Other interests include algorithms for information networks.

 His graduated Ph.D. students are:

-- Anke van Zuylen, June 2008 (Assistant Professor, William and Mary Math)
+- Anke van Zuylen, June 2008 (Associate Professor, William and Mary Math)

 - Chandrashekhar Nagarajan, August 2008 (Facebook)

 - Alice Paul, August 2017 (Postdoc, Brown University)